-Terms and Conditions CLIENTS / 1 December 2018
+Terms and Conditions CLIENTS / 27th of June 2019

 These Terms and Conditions of Business set out the basis upon which the Agency will provide its Services within the UK and overseas and will be deemed to come into effect when the Agency confirms acceptance of the Client’s Instructions orally, in writing or by email to the Client and/ or the Client verbally instructs the Agency to submit suitable Applicants for an Engagement.